Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/internalcommunicationsection.md

 ---
-title: Internal communication & awareness
+title: Internal communication and awareness
-description: How to set up internal communications about an enterprise freelancer program
+description: Use SharePoint to set up internal communications about an enterprise freelancer program.
 author: matthewrmottola1
 manager: samanro
 layout: LandingPage